Amendments to Charges for Medical Records

 (2) The charges listed in this notice do not apply to an X-ray film or any other portion of a medical record which is not susceptible to photostatic reproduction.

-b.
-Health record used or maintained in other types of format (for example, paper).
-Under 45 CFR 164.524(c)(4), if the individual requests a copy of the protected health information or agrees to a summary or explanation of the information, the covered entity may impose a reasonable, cost-based fee, provided that the fee includes only the cost of:
+example, paper).
+Under 45 CFR 164.524(c)(4), if the individual requests a copy of the protected health information or agrees to a summary or explanation of the information, the covered entity may impose a reasonable, cost based fee, provided that the fee includes only the cost of:

 (i) Labor for copying the protected health information requested by the individual, whether in paper or electronic form.